rocketscream/Low-Power/README.md

 ####Notes:
 External interrupt during standby on ATSAMD21G18A requires a patch to the <a href="https://github.com/arduino/ArduinoCore-samd">Arduino SAMD Core</a> in order for it to work.
 Fix is provided by this particular <a href="https://github.com/arduino/ArduinoCore-samd/pull/90">pull request</a>.

+Should work for ATtiny45 and ATtiny25, just needs some trivial changes.